Bmandk/portfolio/src/projects/pacha/pacha.md

 Pacha can burrow into the ground, and then launch into the to overcome various obstacles.

 **Project Description**
-Pacha was made by 17 people in six weeks while attending <a href="http://www.dadiu.dk/">DADIU</a>.
+Pacha was made by 17 people in seven weeks while attending <a href="http://www.dadiu.dk/">DADIU</a>.
 We were a brand new team, having no experience as a team before.
 What I learned most from this project was teamwork, having to work with other game designers, programmers, a sound designer, quality assurance/user researchers, an art director, a game director,